-The work nearest to ours is the original presentation of the amendment procedure that inspired us [8].
+The work nearest to ours is the original presentation of the amendment procedure that inspired us [10].
 As we discussed, the behavioural correspondence for amendment that the authors state is wrong.
 We developed a correct statement and managed to update and formalise the proofs of Turing completeness for CC and SP accordingly.
 Our formalisation of the behavioural correspondence also clarifies what semantic property amendment actually guarantees, which might be important for future work and practical applications of amendment.

-Amendment or similar procedures have been investigated also for other choreographic languages [1, 20].
-In all these works, the general idea is to make choreographies projectable by adding communications as needed.
-However, the differences between the underlying languages make the procedures very different from ours, which is based on merging.
-Merging was first introduced in [2].
+Amendment or similar procedures have been investigated also for other choreographic languages [1, 22].
+In all these works, the general idea is to repair choreographies by identifying the specific places where additional communications are required for implementability.
+However, the differences between the underlying languages and the techniques used make the resulting procedures very different from ours.